 Related Reading: How To Tell Your Partner You Need Space When You’re Upset

-7. Stay connected with your spouse
+7. Stay connected to your partner

 8. Plan your own child carefully

-At other times, a baby can automatically help resolve any simmering tensions as the child proves to be the common bond to both arms of the family.
 Either way, the couple should take the older children into confidence and win their trust.
 Ensure they get the point that love is not going to be divided; it will only multiply.
 Dr Aman also strongly endorses this approach to handling challenges of a blended family vis-a-vis having children of your own.

 He says, “Having children of your own is strictly a private matter.
 It’s important to convey the decision to children in a very neutral way as opposed to seeking their permission and consent.
-If you want a child, it’s a personal matter and you don’t need the decision to be blessed by someone else.
+If you want a child, it’s a personal matter, and you don’t need the decision to be blessed by someone else.
 At the same time, you must make them understand your need for a child or to cement the relationship through the process of bringing a new life into the world.

-“Let the children know that they’re not being replaced with another child but there is a certain cohesion that you’re looking to bring into the family.
+“Let the children know that they’re not being replaced with another child, but there is a certain cohesion that you’re looking to bring into the family.
 The new child is not a proxy for any other relationship but simply an addition.
 The key here is to be tactful and not forceful, being kind and patient rather than being rigid or irritable.
 If you want them to be receptive to the idea, it’s vital to steer clear of ‘you better accept it or else’ kind of pressure.”

 9. Recognize differences and work on them

 The reason why members in a blended family might be hostile to each other is because of a lack of trust.
-So try and build trust between members and emphasize on the components of trust for fostering strong bonds in the family.
+So try and build trust between members and emphasize the components of trust for fostering strong bonds in the family.
 Recognize that it will take time and there will be minor conflicts even if there are no major wars.
 Once you accept and recognize the main points of arguments or resentments, you can work towards healing them.

-Open communication, some stern steps, and a clear objective about establishing the family as a unit, albeit differences, will be required to solve these conflicts.
+Open communication, some stern steps, and a clear objective about establishing the family as a unit, despite differences, will be required to solve these conflicts.
 Identify the main problem characters in the family and work on them first.
 Preparing the family for what to expect after marriage can go a long way in handling these issues that crop up after marriage.

 FAQs